Getting Started with Ekotrope CODE

 What you’ll see at the start

-A new project opens with a minimum starter set: one Slab, one Above-Grade Wall, one Window or Glass Door (assigned to that wall), and one Ceiling.
+A new project opens with a minimum starter set: one Slab, one Above-Grade Wall, few Windows (assigned to that wall), and one Ceiling.
 Edit the values to match your home, add rows for additional assemblies, or delete the defaults if they don’t apply.

 What’s required?